JeffreyRobertLynch/GlassBox-XAI/README.md

 - Vertical Flip
 - Zoom

-The final pipeline design prioritized reproducibility, modularity, and realism to enable efficient experimentation without compromising clinical plausibility.
+The final pipeline design prioritized reproducibility, modularity, and realism to enable efficient experimentation.

 ---

 ## Key Development Milestones
 These milestones reflect not only technical development but iterative experimentation, systematic validation, and a focus on real-world explainability.

 ### Problem Scoping & Constraints
-- Defined clinical context, performance needs, and explainability requirements.
+- Defined potential clinical context, performance requirements, and XAI capabilities.
 - Chose to exclude pretrained models and external datasets to enforce full transparency and auditability.
 - Prioritized Dice Coefficient as the most clinically relevant metric.
 ### Data Review & Integrity
 - Selected ISIC 2018 Challenge: Task 1 dataset for its clinical relevance and benchmark status.
-- Maintained original training, validation, and test splits for reproducibility and fair comparisons.
+- Maintained original training, validation, and test splits for reproducibility and fair comparison.
 ### Model Architecture Design
-- Built a custom U-Net with attention mechanisms from scratch.
+- Designed and initialized a custom U-Net model with attention mechanisms.
 - Incorporated layer normalization, dropout, and other regularization strategies to reduce overfitting.
 ### Modular Augmentation Pipeline
 - Developed a modular image processing pipeline supporting toggled transformations.
 - Solved and validated image-mask alignment through shared random seeds and post-transform verification.
-- Enabled experimentation with transformations.
+- Experimentation with transformations.
 ### Custom Loss Functions
 - Implemented and compared Dice Loss, Tversky Loss, and a hybrid Dice–Tversky Loss to optimize for various clinical priorities.
 - Aligned loss strategies with model variants.